-God which insures the safety of humanity, for human thoughts differ, human susceptibilities differ.
-You cannot make the susceptibilities of all humanity one except through the common channel of the Holy Spirit.'55 He was heartily applauded, but was too tired to continue speaking.
+He ended His talk by saying, 'It is the Holy Spirit of God which insures the safety of humanity, for human thoughts differ, human susceptibilities differ.
+You cannot make the susceptibilities of all humanity one except through the common channel of the Holy Spirit.'

-The day before He was to leave, 'Abdu'l-Baha decided He would like to present the president of the Conference with a choice Persian rug which was, unfortunately, in His flat in New York.
-Dr Díya Baghdadí performed the seemingly impossible task of fetching the rug all that distance in one night and arrived just as 'Abdu'l-Baha was 'shaking hands with Mr Smiley', preparing to leave.
+The day before He was to leave, 'Abdu'l-Bahá decided He would like to present the president of the Conference with a choice Persian rug which was, unfortunately, in His flat in New York.
+Dr Díyá Baghdádí performed the seemingly impossible task of fetching the rug all that distance in one night and arrived just as 'Abdu'l-Bahá was 'shaking hands with Mr Smiley', preparing to leave.
 Albert Smiley must have been astonished for he said, 'Why, this is just what I have been seeking for many years!
 You see, we had a Persian rug just like this one, but it was burned in a fire and ever since my wife has been broken-hearted over it.
-This will surely make her very happy.'56 As far as the author is aware, the rug is still in use in Mountain House.
+This will surely make her very happy.'LE2 As far as the author is aware, the rug is still in use in Mountain House.

 'Abdu'l-Bahá would refuse generous sums of money meant for Himself but would accept a small token of love, such as a handkerchief.
 In London a lady said to the Master, 'I have here a cheque from a friend, who begs its acceptance to buy a good motor-car for your work in England and Europe.'
 To this 'Abdu'l-Bahá replied, 'I accept with grateful thanks the gift of your friend.'
-He took the cheque into both His hands, as though blessing it, and said, 'I return it to be used for gifts to the poor.'57 it, and said, 'I return it to be used for gifts to the poor.'57 On another occasion an American lady wished to donate money to the Master '. . . for his own use or for that of the Cause.
+He took the cheque into both His hands, as though blessing it, and said,

+'I return it to be used for gifts to the poor.'[143]

+On another occasion an American lady wished to donate money to the Master '... for his own use or for that of the Cause.
 He replied that he could not himself accept a gift from her; but that if she wished to do something for him, she should educate the two little girls of a Christian schoolmaster in Haifa, who had recently lost his wife, was very poor, and in much trouble.
-She accordingly sent these children to a school in Beyrout.'58
+She accordingly sent these children to a school in Beyrout.[144]